-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC1.1 Business Business Resource provider DLT management MUST Distributed Ledger A Resource Provider must manage a 5GZORRO DLT node Required to be part of the DLT network.
-One or more nodes belonging to an approved resource provider have been deployed on the DLT network.
-All nodes can be verified as belonging to an identifiable legal entity.
-More than 3providers/operators of virtualized resources or services for spectrum, radio/edge/core compute & networks is required to demonstrate distributed multi-party element UC1.2 Business Business Resource provider onboarding MUST Distributed Ledger A Resource Provider must describe resources to be provided Resource Consumers need information about Products published in the catalogue A resource provider is able to define the properties of a resource via the marketplace UI UC1.3 Business Marketplace Governance Model MUST Distributed Ledger The 5GZORRO Ecosystem (or Marketplace) must be governed by a decentralized, transparent and auditable model.
-Governance is required to provide rules on how the marketplace work A permissioned DLT network has been deployed that underpins the marketplace.
-DLT does not allow double spending that would allow an agent to trade spectrum rights that it does not own UC1.4 Business Marketplace Governance neutrality SHOULD Distributed Ledger The 5GZORRO technical implementation should be as much as possible agnostic of the Marketplace Governance Model since it is not in the scope of 5GZORRO.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC1.1 Business Business Resource provider DLT management MUST Distributed Ledger A Resource Provider must manage a 5GZORRO DLT node Required to be part of the DLT network.
+One or provide nodes o entity. resourc comput distribu UC1.2 Business Business Resource provider onboarding MUST Distributed Ledger A Resource Provider must describe resources to be provided Resource Consumers need information about Products published in the catalogue A resou resourc UC1.3 Business Marketplace Governance Model MUST Distributed Ledger The 5GZORRO Ecosystem (or Marketplace) must be governed by a decentralized, transparent and auditable model.
+Governance is required to provide rules on how the marketplace work A perm underp spendir rights t UC1.4 Business Marketplace Governance neutrality SHOULD Distributed Ledger The 5GZORRO technical implementation should be as much as possible agnostic of the Marketplace Governance Model since it is not in the scope of 5GZORRO.
 The design of the Governance Model is outside of the 5GZORRO project scope - UC1.5 Business Resource provider onboarding approval process MUST Distributed Ledger The approval mechanism to be a resource provider in 5GZORRO must be handled according to 5GZORRO decentralized governance model (distributed consensus).
-Approval of new members is one of the decisions to be ruled by the Marketplace governance model Node(s) in the governance administrator role participate in the consensus around network admission approval UC1.6 User Resource Provider registration action MUST Distributed Ledger The Resource Provider must be able to easily discover and use an Application to register as resource provider into 5GZORRO DLT system.
-Required to support the entry of new Resource Providers in the Marketplace New resource providers are able to register via an online form and be assigned the role of Resource Provider on approval UC1.7 User Notifications about Resource Provider registrations process MUST Distributed Ledger The Resource Provider must be notified about all relevant information related to the registration process including approval or rejection decisions.
-Required to support the entry of new Resource Providers in the Marketplace Resource providers are notified via email of application events: - received - approved - rejected UC1.8 System - Functional Resource Provider registration information MUST Distributed Ledger The Registration Application must collect and validate at least the following information from the Resource Provider: • Description and formal classification of resources to be provided • Required data (address/public key) to validate the candidate is running a 5GZORRO DLT node • Any data as deemed necessary by the governance model pertaining to Know Your Customer (KYC) or Anti Money Laundering (AML) checks Required to support the entry of new Resource Providers in the Marketplace A registration form comprises of fields collecting the information deemed necessary to admit a new resource provider to the network
+Approval of new members is one of the decisions to be ruled by the Marketplace governance model Node(s the cor UC1.6 User Resource Provider registration action MUST Distributed Ledger The Resource Provider must be able to easily discover and use an Application to register as resource provider into 5GZORRO DLT system.
+Required to support the entry of new Resource Providers in the Marketplace New re form ar approv UC1.7 User Notifications about Resource Provider registrations process MUST Distributed Ledger The Resource Provider must be notified about all relevant information related to the registration process including approval or rejection decisions.
+Required to support the entry of new Resource Providers in the Marketplace Resour events: - - UC1.8 System - Functional Resource Provider registration information MUST Distributed Ledger The Registration Application must collect and validate at least the following information from the Resource Provider: Description and formal classification of resources to be provided Required data (address/public key) to validate the candidate is running a 5GZORRO DLT node Any data as deemed necessary by the governance model pertaining to Know Your Customer (KYC) or Anti Money Laundering (AML) checks Required to support the entry of new Resource Providers in the Marketplace A regist informa provide d KPIs r more nodes belonging to an approved resource er have been deployed on the DLT network.
+All can be verified as belonging to an identifiable legal More than 3providers/operators of virtualized rees or services for spectrum, radio/edge/core ate & networks is required to demonstrate uted multi-party element urce provider is able to define the properties of a ce via the marketplace UI nissioned DLT network has been deployed that pins the marketplace.
+DLT does not allow double ing that would allow an agent to trade spectrum that it does not own s) in the governance administrator role participate in nsensus around network admission approval esource providers are able to register via an online and be assigned the role of Resource Provider on val rce providers are notified via email of application ::